Page 2 - Physical Look - Hardware, Installation

 Manufacturers will typically use a thicker top fin for creating a sturdier build, although this is not the case for this cooler.
 All sides of the fins are completely exposed aside from the front and top, which are then covered by the fan and the plastic cover.
 There is a total of 54 fins on the heatsink tower.
 The spacing between fins is about 2mm with all fins being evenly spaced out from the other, and each fin being 0.2mm thick.
 With some quick measurements and calculations, the total surface area of the heatsink comes out to around 0.583m².
 The DeepCool AK400 weighs in at 661g, which is about the average weight for a single tower CPU cooler.

 When it comes to dimensions, the DeepCool AK400 has a height of 155mm, width of 127mm, and 97mm depth, which is about the size of your average air cooler.
 These dimensions are with the fan attached.
 The height should allow the DeepCool AK400 to fit in small form factor cases.
 Without the fan, the tower on its own has measurements of approximately 152mm in height, 120mm in width, and 45mm in depth.
 Four continuous U-shaped heatpipes can be seen from the base leading up for heat dissipation.
-The purpose of the heatpipes is to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The purpose of the heatpipes is to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a flat manner to spread out the heat in the two arrays.
 With a total surface area of 0.583m², the AK400 should be able to deliver good heat dissipation theoretically, which I will test on the next page.

 This CPU cooler is aligned such that no parts of the cooler will be hanging over the PCI Express slot underneath or your RAM slots next to it, even with the fan attached.
 This cooler has full compatibility with Intel LGA1700, 1200, 1151, 1150, and 1155 sockets along with AMD AM4 without any interference with your memory.